 Daily, routine health screening for all staff and students

-- Before coming to school each day, all staff and students must use the Daily COVID-19 Screening Questionnaire to decide whether they can attend school or must stay home.
+- Before coming to school each day, all staff and students must use Alberta Health's Daily Checklist to decide whether they can attend school or must stay home.

 - Families and staff are not required to manually fill out the form or to submit the form to their school.
 The questionnaire is a tool to assess wellness before coming to school.
 Students who have any symptoms noted on the questionnaire cannot attend school.

 Strict Illness Protocols - showing signs of illness while at school